RedisLabs/redislabs-docs/content/rv/api/how-to/enable-your-account-to-use-api.md

 ---
-Title: Connect to Cloud API using CURL
+Title: Enable your Account to use API
 description:
-weight: 40
+weight: 10
 alwaysopen: false
 categories: ["RC Pro"]
 ---